0xJus/jFlipper-OSRS/README.md

 ## Important Notes

-- **Legal Disclaimer**: Use this script at your own risk.
-Automating actions in games may violate the terms of service with RuneLite, Flipping CoPilot, and RuneScape, leading to account penalties.
+- **Legal Disclaimer**: Use this script at your own risk!
+Automating actions in games violate the terms of service with RuneLite, Flipping CoPilot, and RuneScape, leading to account penalties and possible more severe consenquences.
 - **Optimization**: Ensure your script is fine-tuned to avoid detection, such as using appropriate sleep intervals and randomizing actions.

 ## License